2019 ATE Annual Meeting Atlanta, GA

-Click here (after December 30, 2018) for the link to the online reservation site from the hotel.
+Click here for the link to the online reservation site from the hotel.
 Rate is $179.00 for 2 traditional double beds or king.
 The hotel is located at 165 Courtland Street NE, Atlanta, GA 30303.
 For guests who prefer to phone in their reservations, they may call the Reservation Center at 404-659-6500 to secure a reservation on ATE's group block.
 Currently the name of the group is listed as ATE 2019 Annual Meeting.

 2019 Annual Meeting offers a terrific opportunity to reach teacher

 educators and those involved in teacher preparation at all levels.
 The

 Meeting/Exhibit Show will be held in the Georgia Ballroom Prefunction Space of